- Children, Young People & Families

 The Courage Project’s specialist counselling is tailored to meet the needs of the child or young person and, where possible, the family.
 This may include:

 - Protective behaviours and early intervention support

-The Child and Family Advocate assists children and families navigate and understand the service system and accessing supports to meet their needs.
+The Courage Project’s Child and Family Advocate assists children and families in navigating and understanding the service system and accessing support.
 This includes but is not limited to:

-- Working with the child/young person to create a strength based individual plan and assisting them to achieve the goals that they set
+- Working with the child or young person to create a strengths-based individual plan and assisting them to achieve the goals that they set.

 - Assistance in navigating the tertiary and non-tertiary service systems including reporting to Police and/or Child Safety.

-- Assistance in providing referrals to appropriate support services outside of the scope of The Courage Project
+- Assistance in providing referrals to appropriate support services outside the scope of The Courage Project.

-- Provide community engagement, training and education to meet the needs of the local services and community
+- Providing community engagement, training and education to meet the needs of the local services and community.

-The Courage Project is funded by the North Queensland PHN to provide counselling and support services across the Mackay, Isaac and Whitsunday Regional Council areas.
-Through a partnership approach we will deliver counselling and child and family advocacy support services across the region to support children and young people both face to face, and via E-Health.
-We will also work closely with existing services and community stakeholders to deliver community information and awareness sessions to increase the local capacity and capability to support children and young people affected by physical and sexual assault.
+Through a partnership approach, The Courage Project delivers counselling and child and family advocacy services across the region to support children and young people both face to face, and via eHealth.
+We work closely with existing services and community stakeholders to deliver community information and awareness sessions to increase local capacity and capability to support children and young people affected by physical and sexual abuse.

-If you have any enquiries about The Courage Project, please don’t hesitate to contact us on 1800 272 831.
+If you have any enquiries about The Courage Project, please don’t hesitate to contact Bravehearts’ Information and Support Line on 1800 272 831.